roc-lang/roc/FAQ.md

 piece of advice would eventually circulate: "don't use this feature because it slows down your builds."

 If a feature exists in a language, but the common recommendation is never to use it, that's cause for reconsidering whether the feature should be in the language at all.
-In the case of this feature, I think it's simpler if the language doesn't have it; that way nobody has to learn (or spend time spreading the word) about the performance-boosting advice not to use it.
+In the case of this feature, it's simpler if the language doesn't have it; that way nobody has to learn (or spend time spreading the word) about the performance-boosting advice not to use it.